Bmi Doctors

 Semaglutide and Other Non-Diabetes Medications

-• Medications Affecting the Gastrointestinal System: Medications that slow stomach emptying, like some anticholinergics, may interact with semaglutide’s delayed gastric emptying.
+• Medications Affecting the Gastrointestinal System: Drugs that slow stomach emptying, like some anticholinergics, may interact with semaglutide’s delayed gastric emptying.
 Patients on these medications should inform their healthcare provider to prevent adverse gastrointestinal effects.

 Key Considerations for Combining Medications